Chile de Arbol: At a Glance

 Cooking with Chile de Arbol

-Not for the faint of heart, chile de arbol peppers are quite hot, with about 30,000 Scoville units.
+Not for the faint of heart, dried arbol chile peppers are quite hot, with about 30,000 Scoville units.
 Another way of saying this is that, on a scale of 1 to 10, chile de arbol is a 6 or 7.
 They make an excellent addition to chili, hot sauce, soup, curry, and other dishes where more heat is welcome.
 In Mexican food, chile de arbol pairs well with lime, tomatoes, rice, and meat.

 In addition to traditional and modern Mexican cuisines, chile de arbol is a key ingredient in Thai curries.
 Some ways to use chile de arbol in your cooking include: